instructure/canvas-lms/doc/working_with_webpack.md

 to execute commands on specific hooks during the build process.

-If you use Linux, or would like to setup your own custom Webpack notifications, you can take a at how `macNotifications.sh` works and write your own hooks.
+If you use Linux, or would like to setup your own custom Webpack notifications, you can take a look at how `macNotifications.sh` works and write your own hooks.

 ### FAQ!